benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 In general, relying on details not mentioned in the spec (in particular the ones mentioned here) makes your program *compile* with different compilers, but not *work* as expected.
-So you should avoid it, if possible.
+So you should avoid it if possible.

 If you install Go via a "normal" way (by downloading it from the website, or installing it via a package manager), you'll get `gc` and the official runtime by the Go team.
-And if the context doesn't imply otherwise, when we talk about how "Go does things" we usually refer to `gc`.
+And if the context doesn't imply otherwise, when we talk about how "Go does things", we usually refer to `gc`.
 It's the main implementation.

 #### The standard library

 [The standard library](https://golang.org/pkg/#stdlib) is a set of packages that come with Go and can be relied upon to immediately build useful applications with.
-It, too, is maintained by the Go team and versioned and released together with the language and compiler.
-In general, the standard library of one implementation will only work with the compiler it comes with.
+It too is maintained by the Go team and versioned and released together with the language and compiler.
+In general the standard library of one implementation will only work with the compiler it comes with.
 The reason is that most (but not all) of the runtime is part of the standard library (mainly in the packages `runtime`, `reflect`, `syscall`).
 As the